Protecting the Water Supply With A Backflow Cover

 • Backflow prevention is crucial in protecting the water supply by ensuring contaminated water cannot re-enter the water supply, or in the case of an RPZ, by releasing the contaminated water from the system altogether.

-The Need for Backflow Preventer Covers
+The Need for Backflow Preventer Enclosures

 • You wouldn’t run your car without performing basic maintenance and keep it in the driveway, unlocked with the keys in the ignition.
 You wouldn’t operate your HVAC without regularly changing the filters.
 In a similar mindset, the need to keep backflow preventers protected and maintained is crucial.
-A cover provides a degree of that protection and is a good starting point, but maintenance on the device itself is that much more important.
+An enclosure provides a degree of that protection and is a good starting point, but maintenance on the device itself is that much more important.

-Features and Benefits of Backflow Preventer Covers
+Features and Benefits of Backflow Enclosures

-• A good backflow preventer cover should have insulation to protect against extreme temperatures (regardless of where you live).
+• A good backflow preventer should have insulation to protect against extreme temperatures (regardless of where you live).
 It should also provide for adequate drainage, which is required by law in many municipalities where backflow covers are mandated.

-Safe-T-Cover's Backflow Preventer Covers
+Safe-T-Cover's Backflow Preventer Covers & Backflow Enclosure Options

 • For decades, Safe-T-Cover has demonstrated a commitment to quality, innovation and sustainability.
 Our enclosures are used by municipalities and in the private sector, in agricultural, commercial, industrial and residential use cases.
 The redwood bracing we use for our enclosures is sustainably sourced and harvested, while our marine grade aluminum can last up to and in some cases over 30 years and is recyclable.
 Our enclosures can even be used toward LEED certification in construction projects.